Quick answer

-For babies, cook oatmeal until soft and thick enough to hold its shape, or offer as a pre-loaded spoon.
+For babies, cook oats until soft and creamy; make it thick enough to scoop by hand or load onto a pre-loaded spoon.

 When babies can eat oatmeal

-Babies can eat oatmeal from around 6 months when starting solids.
+Babies can eat oatmeal from around 6 months, once they're starting solids.

 See our first foods for baby guide for more ideas.